This morning around 5:30, Angus woke me up with his high-pitched

 As soon as Mr. Nielson came home from seminary with the girls, I kissed him

-goodbye and he left to Utah for the rest of the week to
+goodbye, and he left for Utah for the rest of the week to

 I swear I sat at the kitchen table with my children for five hours straight.